 Potholes and Slime

 One of the more curious features of some Lactarius species is the presence of small potholes on the stems.
 These species are said to be "scrobiculate" in Mycologese, and the potholes are called "scrobiculi."
-The potholes are the result of a thin layer of slime, and represent areas where the cells on the stem surface have become gelatinized (Methven, pers. com.).
+The potholes are the result of a thin layer of slime, and represent areas where the cells on the stem surface have become gelatinized.
 A study of Lactarius stems by Nancy Weber "came to the conclusion that the viscid areas were the smooth shiny scrobiculi present on many species" (Hesler & Smith, 1979, p.
 51).
 Under the microscope, a layer of gelatin-like material can be seen over the potholes.

-Since identifying milky caps sometimes hinges on whether or not the stem and/or cap are viscid (Mycologese for "thinly slimy"; very slimy surfaces are called "glutinous"), and since weather conditions can easily dry out mushrooms, the presence or absence of potholes can thus serve as a secondary indicator of the stem's "slime factor."
+Since identifying species of Lactarius sometimes hinges on whether or not the stem and/or cap are viscid (Mycologese for "thinly slimy"; very slimy surfaces are called "glutinous"), and since weather conditions can easily dry out mushrooms, the presence or absence of potholes can thus serve as a secondary indicator of the stem's "slime factor."
 Sadly, this does not transfer to other mushroom genera where the sliminess of the stem is taxonomically important (for example, Hygrocybe), since mushrooms in those genera do not develop potholes.

 Description: